alexnjh/apan50-kube-demo/README.md

           kubectl port-forward --address 0.0.0.0 svc/python-service 30000:5000

-  5. Access the site similar to the nginx deployment and the metrics for the nodes show be shown
+  5. Access the site similar to the nginx deployment and the metrics for the nodes should be similar to the example shown below

 ![image4](https://github.com/alexnjh/apan50-kube-demo/blob/master/images/image4.jpg "Monitoring webpage")